stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 **How?**

-Stakater team has helm [application chart](https://github.com/stakater-charts/application) which can be used for application deployment.
+Stakater team has Helm [application chart](https://github.com/stakater-charts/application) which can be used for application deployment.

 ## 19. Secrets handling